 Glasgow Gardens is a small nursing home located in Glasgow, Missouri.
-It looks like this is a very good nursing home.
-We gave this it an overall grade of B+, which is a well above average grade.
-Based on our ratings, this facility has quite a bit going for it.
-Fortunately, this place did not have any bad scores in any of the major categories discussed below.
+We awarded it an overall grade of B-, which is a middle of the pack grade.
+Based on our assessment, this nursing home has some redeeming qualities.
+We were also pleased to find that this facility was consistent in all four of the other areas we looked at.
 More information about its category grades can be found below.

 - Nursing Home

 - Home Making